vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 ```
 <!--/cheatsheet-->

 When a new release is in the plans, a starting commit should be created.
-That
-historically has been done with "maint-startnewrelease".
-Now, it's done by
+This
-running `cranky open`.
-This step should be done after rebasing, because it's
+is done by running `cranky open`.
+For derivatives and backports this step needs
+to be done after rebasing because the new package version and the content of
-needed on backports as well, where the "update-from-master" script is called,
-but the changelog is opened just for inclusions.
-The insertion of changelog
+some files under `debian.<variant>` depend on the new master version.
+The
-entries is done by the cranky close stage.
+insertion of changelog entries is done by the `cranky close` stage.
 ```
 $ cranky open
 ```